unl/UNL_UndergraduateBulletin/README.md

 Once the new edition has been created, notify the Curriculum Request team.

 Edits to the upcoming edition will come through in Pull Requests from the [Curriculum Request repo](https://github.com/unl-creq/UNL_UndergraduateBulletin/).

+## THE DATA

+### Course Information
+Course data is pulled from the creq.unl.edu web service and is cached within the `data/creq` directory.
+Run the `update_course_data.php` script to retrieve the latest course data.

+### Four Year Plans & Learning Outcomes

+The Four Year Plan and Learning Outcome information comes from the Curriculum Request system as JSON data.
+Run the `update_plan_data.php` or `update_learning_outcome_data.php` script to grab the latest information.

+### College & Major Requirements Text
+College, major, and minor information is stored in the `data` directory.

+The XHTML files are edited through the Curriculum Request system, [creq.unl.edu](https://creq.unl.edu/).

+The original source of these files was epub exports from Adobe InDesign.

 ## CACHED OUTPUT